CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 ## Execution results

-When CAST Imaging finishes execution, it will return a specific return code, based on the execution.
+When Imaging Console finishes execution, it will return a specific return code, based on the execution.

 Here is a detailed list of all error codes that can be returned by the CLI :

 * 0 : No errors, processing was completed correctly.
 This is also the return code for`--help` and `--version` parameters.
 * 1 : API key missing.
 No API key was provided either in the prompt or in the environment variable.
 * 2 : Login Error.
-Unable to login to CAST Imaging with the given API key.
+Unable to login to Imaging Console with the given API key.
 Please check that you provide the proper value.
 * 3 : Upload Error.
-An error occurred during upload to CAST Imaging.
+An error occurred during upload to Imaging Console.
 Check the standard output to see more details.
 * 4 : Add Version Job Error.
 Creation of the Add Version job failed, or AIP CLI is unable to get the status of the running job.
 Please see the standard output for more details regarding this error.
 * 5 : Job terminated.
 The Add Version job did not finish in an expected state.
-Check the standard output or CAST Imaging for more details about the state of the job.
+Check the standard output or Imaging Console for more details about the state of the job.
 * 6 : Application name or GUID missing.
 The AddVersion job cannot run due to a missing application name or missing application guid.
 * 7 : Application Not Found.
 The given Application Name or GUID could not be found.
 * 8 : Source Folder Not Found.
 THe given source folder could not be found on the AIP Node where the application version is delivered